Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 Hosting
 -------

-If you are hosting Red on your personnal computer, you will soon notice that if you close the window or if you shut down you computer, Red will be offline.
+If you are hosting Red on your personal computer, you will soon notice that if you close the window or if you shut down you computer, Red will be offline.
-He needs an environement to work and respond.
+She needs an environment to work and respond.

-You can try to host Red somewhere he will always be online, like on a virtual private server (VPS) or on a personnal server (e.g. Raspberry Pi).
+You can try to host Red somewhere he will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).

 If you want to do it, follow these steps.

 .. warning::
-    Before trying to host Red on a Linux environement, you need to know the basics of the Unix commands, such as navigate the system files or use a terminal text editor.
+    Before trying to host Red on a Linux environment, you need to know the basics of the Unix commands, such as navigating the system files or use a terminal text editor.

     You should follow `this guide
     <https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics>`_
-    from DigitalOcean which will introduct you to the Linux basics.
+    from DigitalOcean which will introduce you to the Linux basics.

 1. **Find a host**